-Appropriate bodies will also be expected to check that ECTs are receiving a programme of support and training based on the ECF.
+Appropriate bodies will also be expected to check that ECTs are receiving a programme of support and training based on the ECF 3.

-It is suggested that schools should aim to meet all of these ten standards in order to host induction:-
+It is suggested that schools should aim to meet all of these ten standards in order to host induction:

 - 1. A clear, up-to-date policy for ECT induction - 2.
 Effective leadership of the ECT induction process - 3.
-A clear assessment procedure to make a judgement about progress - 4.
-The ECT's participation in appropriate professional development, including providing a suitable mentor to support the delivery of the Early Career Framework - 5.
+A clear assessment procedure to make a judgement about progress - The ECT's participation in appropriate professional development, including providing a suitable mentor to support the delivery of the Early Career Framework - 5.
 A programme of instructional coaching led by the Mentor - 6.
 Provide focussed and developmental lesson observations and feedback - 7.
-Support for ECT recruitment
+Support for ECT recruitment - 8.
+Governors' involvement in the process of ECT induction - 9.
+Secure documentary records - 10.
+Preparation in place for the second year of induction

-&lt;sup>3 Department for Education, 'Induction for early career teachers (England)', statutory guidance for appropriate bodies, headteachers, school staff and governing bodies, Section 4.2, pg.
+3 Department for Education, 'Induction for early career teachers (England)', statutory guidance for appropriate bodies, headteachers, school staff and governing bodies, Section 4.2, pg.
 32